tomasriveral/NoteWrapper/README.md

 The goal was a terminal-based interface for accessing vaults and notes using standard Markdown, with minimal extra features.
 Although it currently works only with Neovim, it is designed as a standalone wrapper that could be adapted for other editors with minimal changes.

 ### How to install
-1. Have installed `neovim`, `ncurses`. `cjson` and `pkg-config`.
+1. Have installed `ncurses`, `cjson` and `pkg-config`.
+2. Have a supported editor: `vim` and `neovim` (for the moment)
-2. Clone the repository.
+3. Clone the repository.
 ```shell
 git clone https://github.com/Totorile1/NoteWrapper.git
 ```
-3. Compile the project.
+4. Compile the project.
 If you are on NixOS and have direnv installed, run `direnv allow`.
 It will create the nix-shell which will get all the necessary libraries.
 ```
 cd NoteWrapper
 make
 ```
-4. configure `./config.json`
+5. configure `./config.json`
-5. run the binary `notewrapper`
+6. run the binary `notewrapper`

 ### Usage
 If you want to render with Vivify with the flags `-r`, `--render` or with the option in the config file, you must have installed the plugins for your specific editor ([for Vim and Neovim](https://github.com/jannis-baum/vivify.vim))